Charles Patrick Davis, MD, PhD

 Higher than normal hemoglobin levels can be seen in people living at high altitudes and in people who smoke.
 Dehydration produces a falsely high hemoglobin measurement which disappears when proper fluid balance is restored.

-- abuse of the drug erythropoietin (Epogen) by athletes for blood doping purposes.
+- Abuse of the drug erythropoietin (Epogen) by athletes for blood doping purposes (increasing the amount of oxygen available to the body by chemically raising the production of red blood cells).

 What is sickle cell disease?

 Sickle cell disease is a genetic condition in which the quality of hemoglobin is defective.
-This condition can cause abnormal hemoglobin which, in turn, can result in abnormally shaped (sickled) red blood cells.
+This condition can cause abnormal hemoglobin which, in turn, can result in abnormally shaped (sickled) red blood cells (see illustration).
 These abnormal red blood cells cannot easily pass through small blood vessels and, therefore, could deprive the body organs of adequate oxygen.
+Occasionally, sickle cells may block a blood vessel resulting in significant oxygen deprivation to the area depending on the blood supply.

 Sickle cells also have a shorter life span than normal red blood cells (10 to 20 days compared to 120 days).
 This rapid turnover may result in inadequate time to replace the red blood cells and may result in anemia.